 Time charter revenue.
-Time charter revenue for 2020 amounted to \$23.59 million, a decrease of 18.0% compared to \$28.79 million for the year ended December 31, 2019, as a result of the decrease in the average TCE our vessels earned in 2020 partly attributable to reduced economic activity, lockdowns and lower demand for movement of raw materials because of the COVID-19 pandemic (See "Operating and Financial Review and Prospects - Operating Results - COVID-19" for more information), compared to 2019.
-In each year, we operated an average of 7.0 vessels.
-In the year 2020 our fleet had 2,483 voyage days earning revenue as compared to 2,473 voyage days earning revenue in 2019.
-While employed, our vessels generated a TCE rate of \$9,388 per day per vessel in 2020 compared to a TCE rate of \$11,190 per day per vessel in 2019, a decrease of 16.1%.
+Time charter revenue for 2021 amounted to \$68.51 million, an increase of 190.3% compared to \$23.59 million for the year ended December 31, 2020, as a result of the increase in the average TCE our vessels earned in 2021.
+This is attributable to increased economic activity and higher demand for transportation of raw materials, compared to reduced economic activity of 2020 caused by the COVID-19 pandemic.
+In 2021, we operated an average of 7.9 vessels compared to 7.0 vessels in 2020.
+Our fleet earned revenue over 2,860 voyage days in 2021 as compared to 2,483 voyage days in 2020.
+While employed, our vessels generated a TCE rate of \$24,222 per day per vessel in 2021 compared to a TCE rate of \$9,388 per day per vessel in 2020, an increase of 158.0%.
 The average TCE rate our vessels achieve is a combination of the time charter rate earned by our vessels under fixed rate time charter contracts, which is not influenced by market developments during the duration of the charter (unless the two charter parties renegotiate the terms of the charter or the charterer is unable to make the contracted payments or we enter into new charter party agreements), and the TCE rate earned by our vessels employed in the spot market, including time charters linked to an index and pool agreements, which is influenced by market developments.

 Commissions.
-We paid a total of \$1.31 million in charter commissions for the year ended December 31, 2020, representing 5.5% of charter revenues.
-This represents a decrease over the year ended December 31, 2019, where commissions paid were \$1.55 million, representing 5.4% of charter revenues.
+We paid a total of \$4.06 million in charter commissions for the year ended December 31, 2021, representing 5.9% of charter revenues.
+This represents an increase over the year ended December 31, 2020, where commissions paid were \$1.31 million, representing 5.5% of charter revenues.

 Voyage expenses.
-Voyage expenses for the year were \$0.29 million and relate to expenses for repositioning voyages between time charter contracts, and owners' expenses at certain ports, partly offset by gain on bunkers.
-For the year ended December 31, 2019, voyage expenses amounted to \$1.11 million and related to expenses for repositioning voyages between time charter contracts, and owners' expenses at certain ports.
-Our vessels are, generally, chartered under time charter contracts.
-Voyage expenses, usually, represent a small fraction (1.21% and 3.88% in 2020 and 2019, respectively) of voyage revenues.
+Voyage expenses, net for the year amounted to an income of \$0.76 million resulting mainly from gain on bunkers.
+For the year ended December 31, 2020, voyage expenses amounted to \$0.29 million and relate to expenses for repositioning voyages between time charter contracts, as well as owners' expenses at certain ports, partly offset by a gain on bunkers.
+Our vessels are generally chartered under time charter contracts.
+Voyage expenses usually represent a small fraction (an income in 2021 and 1.21% in 2020) of voyage revenues.
 Voyage expenses are dependent on the number of voyage charters, the cost of fuel, port costs and canal tolls and the number of days our vessels sailed without a charter.

 Vessel operating expenses.
-Vessel operating expenses were \$11.60 million in 2020 compared to \$10.78 million in 2019.
-Daily vessel operating expenses per vessel amounted to \$4,529 per day in 2020 versus \$4,218 per day in 2019, an increase of 7.4%, mainly due to an increase in the supply of stores and spare parts for our vessels in 2020 compared to 2019, and increased crewing costs resulting from difficulties in crew rotation due to COVID-19 related restrictions.
+Vessel operating expenses were \$13.57 million in 2021 compared to \$11.60 million in 2020.
+Daily vessel operating expenses per vessel amounted to \$4,720 per day in 2021 versus \$4,529 per day in 2020, an increase of 4.2%, mainly due to an increase in the hull and machinery insurance premiums for our vessels in 2021 compared to 2020, and increased crewing costs resulting from difficulties in crew rotation due to COVID-19 related restrictions.

 Related party management fees.
 These are part of the fees we pay to Eurobulk and Eurobulk FE under our Master Management Agreement.
+During 2021, Eurobulk and Eurobulk FE charged us 685 Euros per day per vessel totalling \$2.35 million for the year, or \$818 per day per vessel.
 During 2020, Eurobulk and Eurobulk FE charged us 685 Euros per day per vessel totalling \$2.02 million for the year, or \$788 per day per vessel.
-During 2019, Eurobulk and Eurobulk FE charged us 685 Euros per day per vessel totalling \$1.96 million for the year, or \$769 per day per vessel.